dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 The *CLOSED* template, defined the following permissions:

-  - The ``knora-base:SystemAdmin`` group:
-     - receives implicitly *ProjectResourceCreateAllPermission* for all projects.
-     - receives implicitly *ChangeRightsPermission* on all objects from all projects.

   - The ``knora-base:ProjectAdmin`` group:
-     - receives explicitly *knora-base:ProjectResourceCreateAllPermission*.
+     - receives explicitly *ProjectResourceCreateAllPermission*.
-     - receives explicitly *knora-base:ProjectAllAdminPermission*.
+     - receives explicitly *ProjectAllAdminPermission*.
-     - receives implicitly *knora-base:hasChangeRightsPermission* on all objects part of the project.

   - The ``knora-base:ProjectMember`` group:
-     - receives explicitly *knora-base:ProjectResourceCreateAllPermission*.
+     - receives explicitly *ProjectResourceCreateAllPermission*.
-     - receives explicitly *knora-base:hasDefaultChangeRightsPermission* for the *knora-base:Creator* group.
+     - receives explicitly *CR* for the *knora-base:Creator* and *knora-base:ProjectAdmin* group.
-     - receives explicitly *knora-base:hasDefaultModifyPermission* for the *ProjectMember* group.
+     - receives explicitly *M* for the *ProjectMember* group.
-     - receives explicitly *knora-base:hasDefaultViewPermission* for the *knora-base:KnownUser* group.
+     - receives explicitly *V* for the *knora-base:KnownUser* group.

-Template: NONE
-^^^^^^^^^^^^^^^

-The *NONE* template, defined the following permissions:

-  - The ``knora-base:SystemAdmin`` group:
-     - receives implicitly *ProjectResourceCreateAllPermission* for all projects.
-     - receives implicitly *ChangeRightsPermission* on all objects from all projects.

 Default Permissions Matrix for new Projects